Sibetron/unity-navigation/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-2. Place the file in the DRL GitHub repository, in the `unity-navigation/` folder, and unzip (or decompress) the file.
+2. Place the file in the DRLND GitHub repository, in the `unity-navigation/` folder, and unzip (or decompress) the file.

 ### Install Dependencies